-Data mining has a bigger role to play in the retail industry, since it collects data from various sources like sales, customer purchasing history, goods transportation, consumption, and services.
-In the retail industry it helps in identifying customer behaviors; designing and constructing data warehouses based on the benefits of data mining; multidimensional analysis of sales, customers, products, time and region; effectiveness of sales campaigns; customer retention; product recommendation, and cross-referencing of items.
+Data mining has a more significant role to play in the retail industry since it collects data from various sources like sales, customer purchasing history, goods transportation, consumption, and services.
+In the retail industry, it helps in identifying customer behaviors; designing and constructing data warehouses based on the benefits of data mining; multidimensional analysis of sales, customers, products, time and region; effectiveness of sales campaigns; customer retention; product recommendation, and cross-referencing of items.

 In the telecommunication industry, data mining helps identify telecommunication patterns, detect fraudulent activities, improve the quality of services, and also make better use of resources.

 Data mining has also made significant contributions to biological data analysis like genomics, proteomics, functional genomics, and biomedical research.
-It helps in analysis by semantic integration of heterogeneous, distributed genomic and proteomic databases; association and path analysis, visualization tools in genetic data analysis, and more.
+It helps in the analysis by semantic integration of heterogeneous, distributed genomic and proteomic databases, association and path analysis, visualization tools in genetic data analysis, and more.

 It also helps in the analysis of large amounts of data from domains such as geosciences, astronomy, and more.
 Other scientific applications such as climate and ecosystem modeling, chemical engineering, and fluid dynamics all benefit from data mining.

-Data mining has also found enormous application in detecting intrusion and threats that attack network resources and plays a major role in network administration.
-Areas in which data mining may be applied in intrusion detection are development of data mining algorithms for intrusion detection, association and correlation analysis, aggregation to help select and build discriminating attributes, analysis of stream data, distributed data mining, and visualization and query tools.
+Data mining has also found enormous application in detecting intrusion and threats that attack network resources and plays a significant role in network administration.
+Areas in which data mining may be applied in intrusion detection are the development of data mining algorithms for intrusion detection, association and correlation analysis, aggregation to help select and build discriminating attributes, analysis of stream data, distributed data mining, and visualization and query tools.

 Some trends in the evolving concept of data mining are: